Vyral/jan-leasure/_posts/2024-02-14-the-super-bowl-secret-unexpected-day-to-list-your-home.md

 {% include excerpt.html %}

 Timing is everything.
-As a seasoned veteran in both the real estate and mortgage industries, I’ve learned that there’s a strategic advantage to listing your house the day after the Super Bowl.
-Better believe it because statistics don’t lie, and according to Google, searches from prospective homebuyers spiked by a whopping 38% following the Super Bowl.
+As a seasoned veteran of both the real estate and mortgage industries, I’ve learned that there’s a strategic advantage to listing your house the day after the Super Bowl.
+We know this because, according to Google, searches from prospective homebuyers spiked by a whopping 38% following the Super Bowl.

-But why should you list your home now?
-It is because **this surge in interest can be an opportunity for sellers to beat the rush of listings** that come with a spring market from April to June and get top dollar for their home.
+But why should you list your home now? **This surge in interest can be an opportunity for sellers to beat the rush of listings** during the spring market from April to June and get top dollar for their home.
 To stay ahead of the game, sellers should start cleaning and call their Realtors.

-The buyer, on the other hand, is having a hard time because of low inventory.
-However, inventory starts picking up once more in mid-February, giving buyers more choices to choose from in all markets.
+Buyers, on the other hand, are having a hard time due to low inventory.
+Inventory starts picking up again in mid-February, however, giving buyers more choices in all markets.

 {% include pullquote.html %}